-- No more than 5 pages including tables and figures describing: abstract (200-300 words), project summary, alignment with NASA Mission Directorate(s), specific goals for the funded period, milestones, event dates, anticipated outcomes, and plans to communicate project opportunities, activities and results. - Additional pages included after 5-page project description - Bibliography/References as needed - Principal Investigator's CV (2-pg limit) - Executive summary describing results of all prior NASA KY funding (not to exceed 1 page) - Letter of support from institution partner, scientific site and/or NASA collaborator
+- No more than 5 pages including tables and figures describing: Abstract (200-300 words), project summary, alignment with NASA Mission Directorate(s), specific goals for the funded period, milestones, event dates, anticipated outcomes, and plans to communicate project opportunities, activities and results. - Additional pages included after 5-page project description - Bibliography/References as needed - Principal Investigator's CV (2-pg limit) - Executive summary describing results of prior NASA KY funding (not to exceed 1 page) - Letter of support from institution partner, scientific site and/or NASA collaborator

-Budget Guidelines: Proposers may request up to \$5,000 per year.
+Budget Guidelines: Proposers may request up to \$7,500 per year.
 Allowable direct costs include registration and entry fees, materials and supplies, salary and fringe benefits for college student assistants, transportation (buses), domestic travel expenses for mentors, chaperone and students, and other related costs.
 Indirect costs are allowed.
 Cost-share not required, but match and in-kind cost-share of allowable costs are viewed favorably.
 The budget justification should demonstrate effective use of funds that align with the content and text of the proposed project.
-All proposed costs and cost-share should be fully described in the budget justification.
-Event meals and promotional items are not allowable as expenses or cost-share.
+All proposed costs should be fully described in the budget justification.
+Event meals and promotional items are not allowable as expenses.